gavinln/devenv-example/README.md

     devenv test
     ```

-## Run the hello-world Flask app with Nix flakes
+## Run the hello Flask app with Nix flakes

+1. Change to the root directory
+cd python-flake

+2. Create the lock file
+nix flake lock

+3. Start a shell with the environment
+nix develop

+4. Install the poetry dependencies
+poetry install

+5. Run the Flask app
+poetry run flask --app hello run

 ## Links